 1 Citations to CalNAGPRA refer to California Health & Safety Code §§ 8010-30.
+Unless otherwise specified, citations to NAGPRA refer to the federal NAGPRA regulations at 43 C.F.R. §§ 10.1 - 10.17.

-2 Note that this policy covers NAGPRA/CaINAGPRA-eligible Human Remains and Cultural Items (all as defined in this policy).
+2 Note that this policy covers NAGPRA/CalNAGPRA-eligible Human Remains and Cultural Items (all as defined in this policy).
 As such, this policy is not intended to cover the procedures that apply to inadvertent discovery of Native American remains during ground disturbing land development activity governed by California Public Resources Code § 5097.8 and Health and Safety Code § 7050.5, or notification and consultation requirements related to Tribal Cultural Resources pursuant to the California Environmental Quality Act.
 (See UC CEQA Compliance.)
 In addition, this policy does not apply to voluntary and consented donations through the University's Anatomical Donation Program.
-(See UC Policy on Anatomical Donation/Materials Programs).
+(See UC Policy on Anatomical Donation/Materials Programs.)

-This policy adopts the definitions of NAGPRA (25 U.S.C. §§ 3001 and 43 C.F.R. § 10.2) and CalNAGPRA (Cal.
-Health & Safety Code § 8012),3 as applicable.
-For convenience, the definitions of some NAGPRA/CalNAGPRA terms are repeated below (with citations), along with other UC defined terms.
-Terms capitalized in this policy (including within the definitions below) are defined in this policy and/or defined under NAGPRA/CalNAGPRA.
+3 Under CalNAGPRA, terms have the same meaning as in the federal Native American Graves Protection and Repatriation Act (25 U.S.C.
+Sec.
+3001 et seq.), as interpreted by federal regulations, except as noted in CalNAGPRA § 8012.

+below) are defined in this policy and/or defined under NAGPRA/CalNAGPRA.
 Where CalNAGPRA and NAGPRA definitions vary, both are provided, with an indication about whether these definitions apply under NAGPRA or CalNAGPRA.
 (Quoted text retains original source formatting with regard to the use of lower case/capitalization of terms.)